 Lancaster University’s Professor Claudio Paoloni said: "Considering that 60kg of fuel for nuclear fusion can produce an energy equivalent to 250,000 tons of oil, it is a very important technology for the future provision of clean, reliable energy.
 However, to do this efficiently and safely, a reliable new way of monitoring plasma turbulence is needed.

-"The device developed by this project will result in a novel plasma diagnostic system which is fundamental for the future development of nuclear fusion reactors, potentially leading to a breakthrough in nuclear fusion techniques.
+"The device developed by this project will result in a novel plasma diagnostic system which is fundamental to the future development of nuclear fusion reactors, potentially leading to a breakthrough in nuclear fusion techniques.

 "Ultimately, by developing a compact, affordable and powerful Terahertz vacuum electron device we will demonstrate that it can have a formidable impact at a commercial level.
 By taking Terahertz technology out of the laboratory and into the real world, we will finally enable many other fundamental applications to take a step forward in fields from healthcare and security to food analysis and even art."